Outernauts FAQ - Gameplay

 If you want to join or create and Alliance, first you must rebuild your Communications Tower, which is the broken satellite dish just near your Spaceship.
 From there – you can search for existing Alliances to join – or you can create your own.
 If you would like to leave an Alliance, simply tap the Communications Tower Alliance button and press the “Leave” button in the upper right-hand corner.

 Alliance Challenges are special competitions that happen every other week.
-They pit your Alliance against a randomly chosen Alliance that is within range of your Battle Trophies.
-When the challenge begins, you will see a list of ten to thirty planets (depending on your Alliance size) that can be captured.
+They pit your Alliance against a randomly chosen Alliance that is within range of your Battle Medals.
+When the challenge begins, you will see a list of ten to 100 planets (depending on your Alliance size) that can be captured.
 If you face a neutral planet, you will need to defeat a pre-set group of beasts.
 However, if you face an enemy owned planet, you will need to defeat the enemy who conquered that planet’s Defense team.
-After you win a battle for a planet, you will be able to set a Defensive team to protect that planet.
+After you win a battle for a planet, the team you chose to battle with will defend the planet.

 Each planet you capture will net your Alliance points.
 You will also get points each hour you hold on to a planet and for holding a planet at the end of the challenge.
-The Alliance with the most points at the end of four days is the winner.
+The Alliance with the most points at the end of the event is the winner.
 The winning Alliance members will receive a large Star Gem reward – increasing for each individual based on the number of points earned.
-All participating members of the losing team will receive a smaller Star Gem consolation prize for participating.
+All participating members of the losing team will receive a small Lunar consolation prize for participating.

 The Incubator is used to hatch eggs.
 After you receive an Egg, you will have the option to place it in any of your available Incubators.
 It will then incubate for a certain amount of time depending on its rarity level.
 After it is done, tap on the Incubator and you will hatch your new beast!